Top Storey Club: Aftermath

 Following the fire, there was an outcry, and questions were asked in Parliament.
 The records of the questions and answers are held in the National Archives in Kew.
-The result was a change in the Licensing Act, namely the Licensing Act 1961, which required Fire Brigades to inspect clubs and requirements on owners to provide adequate exits and fire extinguishers.
+The result was a change in the Licensing Act, namely the Licensing Act 1961, which required fire brigades to inspect clubs and requirements on owners to provide adequate exits and fire extinguishers.
 A new act, the Licensing Act 1964, also required all clubs to be inspected and a licence issued before they could open.
 The licence would include requirements on fire safety matters including exits, emergency lighting, maintenance and testing of equipment, etc and would set a maximum capacity.
 This was later incorporated into the Fire Precautions Act 1971 giving Fire Brigades powers to close sub-standard night clubs.
-In 2006 the Fire Precautions Act was withdrawn (replaced with the Regulatory Reform (Fire Safety) Order 2005 in England & Wales & similar legislation in Scotland & Northern Ireland) and following subsequent changes to the Licensing Act, Licenses can no longer set fire safety & capacity conditions - instead the Responsible Person is required to determine requirements through a Fire Risk Assessment although the Fire Service retain inspection and enforcement responsibility under the Regulatory Reform (Fire Safety) Order 2005 (& devolved equivalents) which still includes a power to close premises if and when they are brought to their attention or if picked up in an audit visit.
+In 2006 the Fire Precautions Act 1971 was withdrawn (replaced with the Regulatory Reform (Fire Safety) Order 2005 in England and Wales, and similar legislation in Scotland & Northern Ireland) and following subsequent changes to the Licensing Act, licenses can no longer set fire safety and capacity conditions – instead the Responsible Person is required to determine requirements through a Fire Risk Assessment although the fire service retain inspection and enforcement responsibility under the Regulatory Reform (Fire Safety) Order 2005 (and devolved equivalents) which still includes a power to close premises if and when they are brought to their attention or if picked up in an audit visit.